Faculty Members

 Descriptive, theoretical, and experimental syntax of natural language

-I work on the development of a theoretical model explaining various syntactic phenomena in natural language.
-Furthermore, I examine the validity of the theoretical model by experimentally testing the hypothesis about linguistic competence and performance.
+I work on the development of theoretical models explaining various syntactic phenomena within natural language.
+Furthermore, I examine the validity of theoretical models by experimentally testing the hypothesis about linguistic competence and performance.

 IIO Takamasa